Uspizig/LORADESKLamp/README.md

 Advanced Phase 2:
 - Set the Timerlength via MQTT [Not done yet]
-- Detect Bluetooth Devices[needs to be implemented to this sketch]
+- Detect Bluetooth Devices[needs to be merged to this sketch]
-- Transmit Data over LORA [OK but not yet implemented to this sketch]
+- Transmit Data over LORA [OK but needs to be merged to this sketch]

   LORA:
   - Trasnmit Data if LED is switched ON/OFF= PORT1